 (3) Lightly dust the dough and the work surface with flour.
-Roll out the dough thinly to a rectangle with sides about 15cm by 45cm, or go a bit larger: these measurements are just guidelines – you want a long, thin strip of dough.
+Roll out the dough thinly to a rectangle with sides about 15cm by 60cm: these measurements are just guidelines – you want a long, thin strip of dough that is about 4 times as long as it wide here.
 It will look quite rough initially but bear with it.

 (4) Give it a book turn: with the short edge facing you, fold over the bottom and the top edge to meet in the middle and fold in half to give 4 layers of dough:

-(5) Rotate the dough 90 degrees and then go for two envelope turns* in succession, brushing off any excess flour at each stage and rotating 90 degrees after each turn.
+(5) Rotate the dough 90 degrees and roll out to a rectangle about 20cm by 60cm then go for two envelope turns* in succession, brushing off any excess flour at each stage and rotating 90 degrees after each turn.

-* for an envelope turn, fold the bottom third of dough up and the top third over this (as in the photo below).
+* for each envelope turn, fold the bottom third of dough up and the top third over this (as in the photo below).